mpnally/Terrifically-Simple-JSON/README.md

 ## Prior Art and Acknowledgements

-If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for a data model that is loosely related to RDF.
+If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for an information model that is similar to that of RDF;
-Adding a `self` name/value pair to a JSON object converts JSON's name/value pairs into triples, with the value of `self` providing the subject.
+adding a `self` name/value pair to a JSON object converts JSON's name/value pairs into triples, with the value of `self` providing the subject.
 Terrifically Simple JSON objects without a `self` name/value pair are like RDF blank nodes.
-Terrifically Simple JSON is not trying to define a new RDF format or a new data model—its goal is to constrain the patterns of use of JSON to make Web API design easier.
+Terrifically Simple JSON is not trying to define a new RDF format or a new information model—its goal is to constrain the patterns of use of JSON to make Web APIs easier to design and use.

-Compared to the RDF data model, Terrifically Simple JSON lacks the requirements that predicates and classes be entities identified with URLs and lacks the ability to express multi-valued properties—JSON's array feature expresses list-valued properties.
+Compared to the RDF information model model, Terrifically Simple JSON lacks the requirements that predicates and classes be entities identified with URLs and lacks the ability to express multi-valued properties.
-Having done a couple of projects using a strict interpretation of the RDF model, we've seen that those RDF features cause significant friction in practical API programming.
+Having done a couple of projects adhereing faithfully to the RDF model, we've seen that those RDF features cause significant friction in practical API programming.
-Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially [JSON-LD](http://json-ld.org/), whose complexity is likely to be fatal in our opinion, but also, to a lesser degree, [RDF/JSON](https://www.w3.org/TR/rdf-json/).
+Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially [JSON-LD](http://json-ld.org/), whose complexity is likely to be fatal in my opinion, but also, to a lesser degree, [RDF/JSON](https://www.w3.org/TR/rdf-json/).
+Terrifically Simple JSON inherits JSON's array feature for expressing list-valued properties, and leaves concepts like a `type` predicate and classes to the API data model designer.

 Terrifically Simple JSON has very few concepts, and those it has are mostly stolen from elsewhere.
-The value is in what was left out, not what was put in.
+The value is in what is left out, not what was put in.
 The `self` name/value pair of Terrifically Simple JSON corresponds fairly exactly to the `@id` name/value pair of JSON-LD.
 This is the only concept found in JSON-LD that also appears in Terrifically Simple JSON.
 We chose `self` instead of `@id` because `@id` is awkward for Javascript programming, and `self` is used by others (standardized by [ATOM](https://tools.ietf.org/html/rfc4287), and often copied).
 `_value` and `_datatype` perform the same functions as `value`, `type` and `datatype` from RDF/JSON.
 We use `_value` and `_datatype` (only 2 are needed) to reduce the likelihood of collisions with property names.